A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Results

 The upper limits of the annihilation cross-section for clusters containing giant radio halos assume an NFW DM density profile.
 In addition, the electron distributions are obtained through the use of Green's functions.

 The results for Abell 370 are depicted in Figure \ref{fig:A370results}.
 These are the most constraining results of the twelve clusters investigated.
-We note that even with the assumption of an NFW DM density profile, which we expect to produce stronger constraints than a more shallowly cusped profile, we are only able to exclude annihilation through bottom quarks for WIMP masses less than 30 GeV.
+With the median case NFW limits we are able to exclude annihilation through $\mu^+\mu^-$ below 60 GeV, and through $\tau^+\tau^-$ below 30 GeV.

 More constraining limits on DM properties can be obtained from clusters with giant radio halos by removing the contribution to the flux density due to normal diffuse cosmic rays.
 This would require radio continuum spectral data and has been attempted by Chan et al \cite{chan2020constraining,chan2019fitting, chan2020possible}.
 In these works, it is argued that radio continuum spectrum data could be used to differentiate the contributions of cosmic rays and dark matter to the diffuse emission as the spectral index could be different.
 However, the spectral shape of the cosmic ray contribution depends on the assumed model for the production mechanism, primary electron emission models, secondary electron emission models, or in situ acceleration.
 Parametric equations \cite{chan2020constraining} for the cosmic ray contributions are: